eademidova/blog/content/en/post/week1/index.md

 ---
-title: Неделя 1
+title: Week 1
-subtitle: Первый пост о прошедшей неделе.
+subtitle: First post from last week.

 # Summary for listings and search engines
-summary: Первый пост о прошедшей неделе.
+summary: First post from last week.

 # Link this post with a project
 projects: []